In the US, the Population Council has offices in New York City and Washington, D.C.

 Selected current and recent projects in the US include:

 - The Community Demographic Model, a global framework that generates climate and population dynamics scenario simulations is used in the US by the NYC Mayor’s Office of Climate Resiliency to create localized demographic projections for adaptation and mitigation analysis at city scale;

-- The Evidence for Gender and Education Resource, a program that connects decision-makers to the data and evidence they need to address gender inequalities and injustices in the global education sector
+- The Evidence for Gender and Education Resource, a program that connects decision-makers to the data and evidence they need to address gender inequalities and injustices in the global education sector;

-And our work in the US has shifted the policy landscape for achieving sexual and reproductive health and rights.
+And our work in the US has shifted the policy landscape for achieving sexual and reproductive health, rights, and choices.
 The Council-developed Copper-T IUD and Mirena intrauterine system brought highly safe and efficacious long-acting reversible contraceptives to the United States.
 In 2000, the Council secured US FDA approval for mifepristone, the abortion pill.
-And our It’s All One Curriculum—unique for its placement of gender and rights at the center of comprehensive sexuality education—is used by schools and community organizations in all 50 states.
+And evidence from our pharmacy-based HIV PrEP (pharmPrEP) service delivery model for Black adults in Washington, D.C. will help inform DC Health, which is currently reviewing pharmPrEP legislative models.

 The Council is home to two peer-reviewed journals, Population and Development Review (PDR) and Studies in Family Planning (SFP), which are managed by US-based editorial teams and global editorial committees.
 PDR and SFP—both committed to diversity in scholarly publishing—are now the top ranked journals among demography and sexual and reproductive health publications.
 Our journals set discourse and shape understanding of issues in the global health and development sector—measured not just by citations but through contributions in transforming evidence-based programs and policies around the world.